JB395/Bits-to-Target-and-Difficulty/README.md

 ### listsinceblock ( "blockhash" target_confirmations include_watchonly include_removed )

-List all the transactions for your wallet since the given blockhash, of list all the transactions since block 1 if blockhash is not given.
-The transactions below show a sent and a receive transaction.
+List all the transactions for your wallet since the given blockhash, or a list all the transactions since block 1 if blockhash is not given.
+The transactions below show a send and a receive transaction.

+DO OVER

 ```
 listsinceblock a47ca650103803ed84d89ffc3fb8321dcec1de33599cbb4d181f49721c5078e